Simulation-based validation of Bayes factor computation: Theoretical contributions

 \subsection{Limitations of the Good check}

 We immediately see that the Good check shares some of the big limitations with data-averaged posterior checking --- it also ignores the mapping between BFs and data and instead only checks the overall distribution of BFs.
-The Good check conditions on the true model, so there are two groups where averages could be explored, allowing for some improvement over data-averaged posterior checking --- for example, Good check can detect when we permute the two models (compute inverse of the Bayes factor).
+The Good check conditions on the true model, so there are two groups where averages could be explored, allowing for some improvement over data-averaged posterior checking --- for example, the Good check can detect when we permute the two models (compute inverse of the Bayes factor).
 However, in the $k = 0$ version, the Good check can never discover when the BF is computed in favor of a different model than assumed as long as it is distinct from $\mathcal{M}_1$.
 In addition, the version advocated by \citet{Sekulovski2024goodcheck} involves substantial practical difficulties: we cannot make any assumptions about the distribution of the BFs (and their higher integer powers) and indeed those distributions can have a very large or even undefined variance, making the sample mean a poor estimator of the expected value.
+See Appendix D for examples of cases that pose such problems.